alex-free/tonyhax/readme.md

 Changes:

 *   Implemented PS1 Packer decompression technique (massive thanks to nicholas noble for helping to get this to work)!
-The Tonyhax International now starts much faster and take up significantly less space.
+The Tonyhax International loader now starts much faster and take up significantly less space.
 The memory card HAX and FF9 loader files now only takes up 2 slots instead of 4!

 [Previous versions](changelog.md).